Making a picture less blurry in Photoshop is slightly more complex, unlike Easy Photo Unblur.

-This is the step where you will actually increase the sharpness of your photo.
+This is the step where you will increase the sharpness of your photo.

-By increasing the Amount value, you will add contrast to the the edges of your subject.
-This will add to its sharpness and bring it in focus.
+Increasing the Amount value will add contrast to the edges of your subject.
+This will add to its sharpness and bring it into focus.
 Usually, 300% is enough to make photos less blurry!

-A useful tip is to keep comparing the original image with the edited one.
-By simply clicking on the preview and holding the mouse button, you will be able to see what the original photo looked like.
+A useful tip is to compare the original image with the edited one.
+You can see what the original photo looked like by simply clicking on the preview and holding the mouse button.

 Adjust the radius

-Along with increasing the contrast at the borders, you also have to adjust the radius.
-Increasing the radius amount will help in making the borders thick, so that the subject clearly stands out against the background.
+You must adjust the radius and increase the contrast at the borders.
+Increasing the radius amount will help make the borders thick so that the subject stands out against the background.

 For most photos, a radius value of 1 or 2 works best.
-You should not make the value too high, as it will cause the subject to get a halo around it, which makes the photo look very unnatural.
+It would help if you did not make the value too high, as it will cause the subject to get a halo around it, making the photo look unnatural.

-Within the same dialogue box, you should also see a Reduce Noise slider.
+You should also see a Reduce Noise slider within the same dialogue box.
 By increasing this, you can make the image cleaner and smoother.

 A value of about 15-20% should be sufficient.
-If you reduce noise too much, the image will start looking too smooth and the details will be lost, so be careful!
+If you reduce the noise too much, the image will start looking too smooth, and the details will be lost, so be careful!

 Change blend mode

-This step is very important because it prevents Photoshop from sharpening the colour in the image, which will cause artifacts and colours distortions.
-By using the Luminosity blend, the pixels are sharpened by their brightness, not colour.
+This step is very important because it prevents Photoshop from sharpening the colour in the image, which will cause artefacts and colour distortions.
+Using the Luminosity blend, the pixels are sharpened by their brightness, not colour.